mfischbo/java-discogs-client/README.md

 * Authorization using an access token
 * First draft for a OAuth authentication (not fully implemented)

+Please be aware that this library is still in early development.
+I try to keep the public API of the client as small and stable as possible but things might change until the client is considered being feature complete.

 ### Usage
 The main entry point is the class _DiscogsClient_ that provides access to API operations as well as authentication.